aloverso/anneloverso.com/_notes/essays/ship-it.md

 {% FootnoteContainer %}
    {% Footnote num: "1" %}
+      Specifically, shoutout to <a href="https://github.com/walterscarborough">Walter Scarborough</a> for pairing on the development of ideas presented here!
+   {% endFootnote %}
+   {% Footnote num: "2" %}
       {{ "`./runUnitTests.sh` is an abstraction here — for us it was `yarn test` and `./gradlew test`, but the idea is not specific to those systems" | markdownify }}
    {% endFootnote %}
 {% endFootnoteContainer %}